The suitcase of wonders

 I discovered this trick only much later.
 As a child, I listened to the records in the usual way – one by one.
 A typical picture you could see if you entered my childhood room in my parents’ home was a small child sitting on the rug and playing with Lego for hours while listening to records from the 1960s.
 In much fewer times I listened to some children records, especially the Israeli Children Music Festival records that were very popular in Israel while my sisters and I had grown.
 These were the only newer records that my parents bought beside those 1960s records my father purchased in his teens.
 One of my first memories as a young child was that I wanted to have a good stereo system.
 (How many toddlers in the age of 2-3 you know that wish for a good stereo?)
 Probably at this age, I was already aware of the existence of lower and higher frequencies that this record player couldn’t produce.
 It is a device that plays through one built in speaker (as is, it is Mono), the sound quality is minus mediocre, especially because of the use of a Ceramic cartridge.
 In general, this piece is very primitive built, even though it contains vacuum tubes (something that considered good these days), it has a small diameter speaker that can’t provide impressive sound quality.
 I must point that the suitcase and the internal amplifier built in Israel (there is a label of the manufacturer inside the case).
 The turntable itself made by Garrard, which was one of the most famous British brands that era.
 It is an ‘autoslim’ model which means it senses the size of the record automatically while it drops down through the long spindle.
 There is a side lever that moves while the record falls to the platter, and then the arm knows where to land, whether it’s a 7, 10 or standard 12-inch record.
 The wish for a good stereo system fulfilled in a later age, and maybe because of this first absence, I collected (fixed and also gave to others) many types of record players through all the years.

 And now for the music itself.
-The small record collection that I had then (and of course still exists in my current library), included mainly Rock’nRoll, Twist, Blues, Soul and some Israeli music that my father bought as a youngster from the beginning of the 1960s til 1966.
-Then he recruited for the military service (there are no any newer records that he bought after).
+The small record collection I had back then (which still exists in my current library) included mainly Rock’n’Roll, Twist, Blues, Soul, and some Israeli music that my father bought as a youngster from the early 1960s until 1966.
+After that, he was drafted into the military service and didn’t buy any new records.
 When I was ten, I started to buy my own records.

-Here are some things that he tells as a response to my questions:
+Here are some things he shared in response to my questions:

-About the record player – it was placed in my room; my parents didn’t care much about music.
-I knew about this function of the automatic record changing, but I didn’t like this feature, I thought it could damage the records, and I didn’t use it.
-Later I had a reel to reel tape recorder, and I liked the idea that I can choose the music myself [My father made mixtapes!], And I don’t have to be dependent on the fixed playlist of a record, that sometimes I didn’t like all the songs it contained.
-This way I recorded music from the radio or from records I borrowed from friends, and that was enough for me – the songs were what was important for me and not the audio quality, that was the reason that I never bought a stereo system.
-Even though I always find music entertaining, it has never been in high priority, and when I went to the military service I came only once a month to visit home and besides for relaxing I had other things to do that were more important than music.”
+About the record player, it was placed in my room; my parents didn’t care much about music.
+I knew about the automatic record-changing function, but I didn’t like it as I thought it could damage the records, so I didn’t use it.
+Later, I had a reel-to-reel tape recorder and liked the idea of choosing the music myself [My father made mixtapes!!].
+I didn’t have to depend on the fixed playlist of a record, which sometimes included songs I didn’t like.
+I recorded music from the radio or borrowed records from friends, and that was enough for me.
+The songs were what mattered, not the audio quality.
+That’s why I never bought a stereo system.
+Even though I always found music entertaining, it has never been a high priority.
+When I went to military service, I visited home only once a month.
+Besides relaxing, I had other things to do that were more important than music.”

-Big number from this record selection were various artists collections that been edited in Israel and published under ‘Hataklit’ label in Haifa.
-I found an interesting interview with ‘Hataklit’ owner, Dov Zeira that tells very briefly about his pioneering with this subject in Israel, by distributing this music.
-TL;DR he answers to the interviewer question about the past: “I had the sense to know what will be a success, that’s all.”
+A significant number of records in this collection were various artist compilations edited in Israel and published under the ‘Hataklit’ label in Haifa.
+I found an interesting interview with ‘Hataklit’ owner, Dov Zeira, who briefly talks about his pioneering efforts in distributing such music in Israel.
+He said, “I had the sense to know what would be a success, that’s all.”

-In this picture you can see the back side of the sleeve of one of these records, which says:
+In this picture, you can see the back of the sleeve of one of these records, which says:

 That’s our slogan!

-This record designed and produced for you only!
+This record is designed and produced for you only!

-You can say – every record created for me – I’m the customer
+You can say – every record is created for me – I’m the customer.

-And therefore – we wouldn’t try to contradict your words, the customer…
+And therefore – we wouldn’t contradict your words, the customer…

-But go out and see how many records can’t adjust themselves to the average music amateurs.
-“For you only” produced only for you, wherever you like Dion’s singing or the theme from the film “Navarone guns,” or if “The Shirrels” voices are your favorite or Craig Douglas or John Leyton.
+But go out and see how many records can’t adjust themselves to the average music lover.
+‘For You Only’ is produced just for you, whether you like Dion’s singing or the theme from the film ‘The Guns of Navarone,’ or if ‘The Shirelles’ voices are your favorite or Craig Douglas or John Leyton.

-This record contains Twist following the voice of Jack Scott; this is a record for you, and for you only!
+This record features Twist with the voice of Jack Scott; this is a record for you, and for you only!

-We hope that you will enjoy from the songs same as us while we compiled this record.
+We hope that you will enjoy the songs as much as we did while compiling this record.

 Sincerely,